Web Development Course:

-A defined stylesheet indicates the way browser formats the HTML document and displays the web page.
-There are three ways to link CSS to HTML, and this tutorial introduces the inline CSS styles method.
-After reading this article, you will know how to use HTML style tag in your code.
-Here is an illustration of all three methods:
+TL;DR — There are three ways to link CSS to HTML, and this tutorial introduces the inline CSS styling method.
+After reading this article, you will know how to use HTML style attribute in your code.
+Here is an illustration of all three ways:

 Inline CSS: Main Tips

 - The inline CSS helps you apply style rules to specific HTML elements.

 styleattribute specifies properties and values.

 - The inline CSS is limited.
 For elaborate projects, you should consider other options: internal and external methods.

 Inline CSS allows you to apply a unique style to one HTML element at a time.
 You assign CSS to a specific HTML element by using the style attribute with any CSS properties defined within it.

 In the following example, you can see how to describe CSS style properties for an HTML <p> element in the same line of code.

 style attribute to assign CSS styling properties.
 In this particular case, color and value (

 Inline styles in CSS could be useful for previewing changes instantly or adding CSS rules to only one or two elements.
 When you don't have access to your .css file, knowing how inline style CSS works can be convenient.